angular-gantt/angular-gantt/docs/plugins/groups.md

 # Groups

-Groups tasks into a single row based on defined hierarchy See [Tree Plugin](tree.md) to define this tree hierarchy.
+Groups tasks into a single row based on defined hierarchy.
+See [Tree Plugin](tree.md#model) to define this tree hierarchy.

 ## Usage